MaxNaeg/safe_lab_agents/README.md

 Safely run AI agents in a sandbox to autonomously control scientific experiments via an interface you define.

 By Maximilian Nägele and Florian Marquardt.
 Made at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de/divisions/marquardt-division/research) in Germany.
-Open source and forever free.
+Open source (MIT license) and forever free.
 First release July 2026.

 Inspired by our earlier [SciExplorer publication](https://github.com/MaxNaeg/SciExplorer).